 What Are Mineral Rights?

-The term “mineral rights” is really a blanket term for all types of resources found below the surface of any land.
 This term seems to be most often related to oil and gas mineral extraction but it really covers any raw material that would or could be extracted from below the surface including oil and gas, ores, metals, gold, silver, etc.

 Depending on what part of the country you currently own land or are looking to invest in land, a close look at the short term and long term potential in that particular area can produce multiple ways that a landowner can benefit or profit from the resources in the ground.